Date of Publishing: February 11, 2020

 - After 175 days worked at your restaurant if they work a regular work schedule of less than 20 hours.

 The good news for you, the employer?
 New York Paid Family Leave comes at no cost to you.
-The program is funded by a small payroll deduction (0.153% of an employee’s wages each pay period).
-So while you must hold the spot for an employee for the duration of the leave, you won’t have to pay that employee’s wages for the hours not actually worked in your restaurant.
+The program is funded by a small payroll deduction (0.373% of an employee’s wages each pay period).
+So while you must hold the spot for an employee for the duration of the leave, you won’t have to pay that employee’s wages for the hours not worked in your restaurant.

 New York Vacation and Holiday Leave Laws

-New York restaurants are not required to offer either paid or unpaid vacation time.
+New York restaurants are not required to offer paid or unpaid vacation time.
 However, if you do, there are a few regulations to keep in mind:

 - Accrual of vacation time may be capped, but the accrual policy must be documented for employees.